merenlab/anvio/anvio/docs/programs/anvi-draw-kegg-pathways.md

 Maps can be drawn for individual groups as grids or separate files.
 These depict the occurrence of reactions across contigs databases in each group, identical to the maps that can be drawn to compare ungrouped databases.

-Coloring options are available for individual group maps, `--group-colormap` and `--group-reverse-overlay`.
+Coloring options are available for individual group maps, `--group-colormap`, `--group-colormap-scheme` and `--group-reverse-overlay`.
 Unlike drawing maps for ungrouped databases, drawing maps for individual groups always colors reactions by database count regardless of the number of databases in the group in order to facilitate the comparison of individual group maps using the same colormap scheme.

 With the option, `--draw-individual-files`, individual group map files and a colorbar file are written to subdirectories of the output directory named after groups.
 With the option, `--draw-grid`, map grid files and colorbar files are written to the `grid` subdirectory of the output directory.
 There are colorbar files for each individual group in the grids: using our example *Enterococcus* dataset, there are files like *colorbar_faecalis.pdf* and *colorbar_faecium.pdf*.